Teams Calls

 Put a Call on Hold

-While on a call, place call on hold [More Actions > Hold] and start a new call or answer incoming call.
+While on a call, place call on hold by selecting the Hold icon to the top menu of tools and start a new call or answer incoming call.

 Calling from Chat